Henry Gimenez is a strategic communicator who is experienced in litigation and collegiate sports law.

 For Henry, success in any arena is rooted in effective communication.
 Favorable results are largely dependent on an attorney’s ability to develop and communicate a compelling, understandable and credible story that will persuade the audience, whether that’s a judge, jury or panel of academia members.

 As a first-generation Cuban-American, Henry is committed to promoting diversity in the courtroom and ensuring equal access to civil justice for all minorities.
 He is a member of the Hispanic National Bar Association and served multiple terms as the president of Region VII covering Alabama, Georgia and Mississippi.
 He recently completed a multiyear term on the Board of Directors for the Alabama Defense Lawyers Association (ADLA) and served on the organization’s first-ever Diversity Task Force.
 He was also selected as a founding member of an Alabama State Bar committee to address providing legal services to the Hispanic community.
+Additionally, Henry serves on the firm's Diversity Committee and its Associate Committee.

 As a proud husband and father to two sons and a daughter, Henry strives to emphasize communication at home as much as he does at work.
 However, he recognizes that as far as his kids are concerned, there is no verbal equivalent to a fistful of Starbursts.